junyoung-sim/ddpg-quant/README.md

 ### Setup & Results

 In this application, let the state space be the valuation series of N assets in a given portfolio and the action space be the weights allocated for each asset.
-The N assets could be anything, so let's build a model for optimizing a bond portfolio (SHY: 1-3 yr UST, IEF: 10 yr UST, TLT: 20 yr UST, HYG: high-yield junk, LQD: investment grade).
+The N assets could be anything, so let's build a model for optimizing a standard portfolio (SPY: S&P 500, IEF: 10-yr UST, EUR=X: Euro-Dollar, GSG: Commodities).
 The following are some hyperparameters for training:

-1) Historical Period: 2002 - 2023
+1) Historical Period: 2006 - 2023
-2) Iterations: 100 (traverse entire historical period per iteration)
+2) Iterations: 50 (traverse entire historical period per iteration)
 3) V-Score Observation Period: 60-days
 4) V-Score Extrapolation Period: 20-days
 5) V-Score Simulation Epochs: 1000
 6) State Space Look-Back: 100-days (per asset)
 7) Batch: 10 experiences
-8) Initial Epsilon: 1.00 (probability of adding parameter noise)
+8) Initial Epsilon: 0.50 (probability of adding parameter noise)
 9) Minimum Epsilon: 0.10 (decay linearly per iteration)
 10) Gamma: 0.90
 11) Learning Rate: 0.00000001